VIBTOBIlab/DecoNFlow/docs/usage.md

 ### `--DMRselection`

-Choose one of the following: 'limma', 'DSS', 'DMRfinder', 'wgbstools'.
+Choose one of the following: 'limma', 'DMRfinder', 'wgbstools'.
 If using 'limma' DMR selection, a region file must be specified using the flag `--regions` (read below).

 ### `--adjp`